Sports betting has arrived in the Great White North, and it’s time for Canadian bettors to start wagering on their favorite sporting events.

 It’s an exciting time for online sports betting in Canada!
 Many of North America’s biggest sportsbooks have plans to enter the Great White North in the very near future.
 Here are some of the major sportsbooks we expect to launch in Canada soon.

 FanDuel is one of the biggest online sportsbooks in the US, and they already have a Canadian presence with daily fantasy sports.
-With awesome welcome bonuses and risk-free bet promos, FanDuel will be a welcomed addition to the Canadian sports betting scene.
+With awesome welcome bonuses and risk-free bet promos, FanDuel Canada will be a welcomed addition to the Canadian sports betting scene.

 Another one of the top dogs when it comes to US sportsbooks, DraftKings also operates daily fantasy sports in the country and they’re a member of the Canadian Gaming Association.
-Look for DraftKings to be an early addition to Canada’s sports betting scene.
+Look for DraftKings Canada to be an early addition to Canada’s sports betting scene.

 Caesars Sportsbook Canada

 Caesars already has a physical presence in Canada with the Caesars Windsor Hotel & Casino, and they’re a member of the Canadian Gaming Association as well.
-Caesars Sportsbook will be one to watch as single-game sports betting continues to bloom across the nation.
+Caesars Sportsbook Canada will be one to watch as single-game sports betting continues to bloom across the nation.

 Another member of the Canadian Gaming Association, PointsBet Canada announced Scott Vanderwel as its Chief Executive Officer in July 2021.
 Vanderwel’s hiring sets the stage for PointsBet to make a stronger push into the Canadian sports betting scene, and they’ll certainly be looking to become significant players in the market.